 12. 21% of UK employees believe that they are truly productive for an entire workday.

 This statistic is compared to 79% of employees who admitted that they don’t think they are truly productive for an entire eight-hour workday.
 This latter statistic is accurate, as employees work less than three productive hours daily.

 So while the average productivity rates have increased in the United States, wages have not followed suit.
 Wages have only increased 116% in the same time period.

 15. Multitasking reduces productivity by 40%.

 Whether it is bothersome coworkers or pesky emails, the average employee is not given enough time to sit down and focus on tasks.
-Employers who seek to minimize interruptions can provide a smoother workflow with less stress and multitasking (both of which can hurt productivity).
+It may take people 23 minutes to refocus after an interruption.

 Factors Affecting Employee Productivity Statistics in 2023

 Every team has different work styles; however, companies can hone in on common factors to improve workplace productivity and workflows.
 Here are the top 5:

 18. One-on-one meetings had increased over 500% since before the pandemic when the average was 0.9 per week.

 One-on-one meetings are often scheduled between a manager and employee to discuss the work progress, share feedback, and answer questions.